 Although a biopsy can be scary, most breast biopsies in the U.S. don’t show cancer .

 Still, a biopsy is needed to know whether or not something is breast cancer.

 If breast cancer is found, it can be treated.
 With standard treatment, most people with early-stage breast cancers have a good prognosis (high chance of survival).

 - Needle biopsies.
 A doctor removes tissue or cells with a needle.

 - Surgical biopsies.
 A surgeon makes a cut (incision) in the breast and removes tissue.

-A core needle biopsy (a type of needle biopsy) is the standard way to diagnose breast cancer.
-In some cases, a surgical biopsy may be needed.
+A core needle biopsy (a type of needle biopsy) is the standard and preferred way to diagnose breast cancer.
+In rare cases, a surgical biopsy may be needed for diagnosis.